What is a Keto Diet?

 Avoid fruit.
 (One apple will send me straight out of ketosis.)

 And no you can’t have 1 slice of bread per day and have that count as your carbs.

 One of the first things to happen as you shift to this way of eating is you’ll lose a lot of water weight in a kind of ‘whoosh’.
 This happens in the first week as your body uses up its glycogen stores.
 It’s super important that you stay hydrated – drink more water.
 And that you replace lost electrolytes.
 You can do this by added celtic sea salt to your food and drinking water, use electrolyte replacement drinks (sugar free), drinking bouillon or making bone broth.
 (Yum).

-And you can find my personal favourite keto foods over here in my keto pantry.
+Check out what keto foods I eat regularly over here in my keto pantry.

 The Lazy Keto Hack

 Each meal will have 2-3 cups of salad or cruciferous veggies, a small palm sized piece of fatty protein and 3-4 tablespoons of fat.